langchain-ai/people-researcher/README.md

 You can pass the following parameters to customize the evaluation:

-- `--dataset-id`: ID of the dataset to evaluate against.
+- `--dataset-name`: Name of the dataset to evaluate against.
 Defaults to `Person Researcher Dataset` dataset.
 - `--agent-id`: ID of the agent to evaluate.
 Defaults to `people_maistro`.
 - `--agent-url`: URL of the deployed agent to evaluate.
 Defaults to `People mAIstro` deployment.
 - `--experiment-prefix`: Prefix for the experiment name.